mozaik-association/mozaik/docs/4Distribution-list-module.md

 !!!example

-    In order to create a filter to include contacts in order of contribution who are between 30 and 50 years old and who are linked to one of the 19 communes of Brussels, the virtual Partners/Membership template must be selected.
-Then create the rules with the criterion "Paid"  and the condition "is set true".
+    In order to create a filter to include contacts between 30 and 50 years, who are linked to one of the 19 municipalities of Brussels and who have already paid their membership, the virtual Partners/Membership template must be selected.
+Then create the rules with the criterion "Paid"  and the condition "is set true". --> IL MANQUE LE FILTRE SUR LES VILLES, SUR L'AGE ETC...
+IL FAUT LES AJOUTER SINON L'EXEMPLE NE FAIT PAS DE SENS

 !!!info